 2.1.2 Future Public Information Program Plans

-Best Theratronics did not review its Public Information and Disclosure program in 2022.
+Best Theratronics did not receive feedback that could be used to improvement to the Public Information and Disclosure program in 2023.
 Best Theratronics will continue to monitor its public information program performance.

 2.2 Financial Guarantees